-According to the most recent report by the Institute of Education Sciences (IES), the state of Florida is home to 223 Title IV colleges and universities, along with dozens of independent art and design schools.
+Florida is home to 223 Title IV colleges and universities, along with dozens of independent art and design schools.
 Many independent schools are accredited, but they may not have Title IV status (yet), so inquire within.
-Title IV status means, the school is eligible for federal financial aid programs.
-Scroll through the list below to review Florida’s top digital media schools and what they have to offer.
+Title IV status means the school is eligible for federal financial aid programs, so even the most expensive digital media schools in Florida are accessible to all.

-University of Florida – Degrees Offered: B. F. A. Graphic Design, Digital Media; M. A. Digital Arts and Sciences, M. F. A. Studio Art with Concentration in Digital Media, Graphic Design
+University of Florida – Degrees Offered: BFA Digital Media, MA Digital Arts and Sciences, MFA Studio Art with a Concentration in Digital Media

-Florida International University – Degrees Offered: B. A. Art and B. F. A. Art, both with Concentration in Electronic Art and Digital Media; M. F. A. Art with Concentration in Electronic Art and Digital Media
+Florida International University – Degrees Offered: BA/BFA Art with a Concentration in Electronic Art and Digital Media, MFA Art with a Concentration in Electronic Art and Digital Media

-University of South Florida - Degrees Offered: B. F. A. Studio Art with Concentration in Graphic Design or Electronic and Digital Media
+University of South Florida - Degrees Offered: BFA Studio Art with a Concentration in Electronic and Digital Media

 More Florida Schools with Digital Media related programs: